top of page

 In other words,

-Consciousness shifts from a timeline of need to one of preference - which is why the thing that is sought seems to appear.
+You shifts from a timeline of need to one of resonance - which is why the thing that is sought seems to appear.

 Need-based frequency